tmagoben/Coding-2d-Nonadiabatic-Exact-Ehrenfest-FSSH-FSSH-DC-AIMS-FMS-and-vMCG-/examples/pedagogical_nonadiabatic_dynamics/pedagogical_nonadiabatic_dynamics/README.md

 This directory develops a two-state nonadiabatic problem sequentially:

-1. construct diabatic model Hamiltonians;
+1. construct diabatic model Hamiltonians
-2. diagonalize them into an adiabatic representation;
+2. diagonalize them into an adiabatic representation
-3. track electronic states and phases;
+3. track electronic states and phases
-4. calculate derivative couplings;
+4. calculate derivative couplings
-5. integrate a pathwise adiabatic-to-diabatic transformation;
+5. integrate a pathwise adiabatic-to-diabatic transformation
-6. prepare nuclear Gaussian wavepackets;
+6. prepare nuclear Gaussian wavepackets
-7. propagate coupled dynamics with an FFT split operator;
+7. propagate coupled dynamics with an FFT split operator
-8. construct the complete finite-grid Hamiltonian;
+8. construct the complete finite-grid Hamiltonian
-9. propagate the same problem by direct diagonalization;
+9. propagate the same problem by direct diagonalization
-10. compare norms, wavefunctions, and electronic populations;
+10. compare norms, wavefunctions, and electronic populations
 11. repeat the construction in two nuclear dimensions around a conical intersection.